motorbreath13eh/students/README.md

    Secondly, the program outputs all the data in vertical matrices next to each other.
    In addition, it will output a matrix that includes the average of each student, but with 40% for their mid-term grade and 60% for their final grade.
    Finally, the program will output the first name,the last name and the average of the best students and the students that need to be improved.

+Memorandum:
+The program is uploaded in greek version.
+I will upload an english version in the future.